Herd of sheep. Heard of inbound marketing?

 OK, I guess we can segment people into those that are prepared to risk a bit of money, and those that aren’t.
 But if you’re in the second category and wanting to give every marketing dollar a fair chance at convincing your buyer, how do you build an audience?

-If there are so many random paths that people will take to find you, you need to think about it differently.
-Instead of actively pursuing your target market around and around the paddock, sometimes all it takes is a little bait, and a little bit of technology to put a smile on your face.
+If there are so many random paths that people will take to find you, and you don't have the budget for multiple micro-campaigns to target each and every one, you need to think about it differently.
+Instead of actively pursuing your target market around and around the paddock, sometimes all it takes is a little bait, and a little bit of technology, to put a smile on your face.

-In other words, we’re talking about B2B inbound marketing.
+In other words, we’re talking about inbound marketing.

-You still need to develop customer personas of course; it’s hard to know what and where those little tasty nuggets of information that will draw potential B2B leads to you should be unless you understand your customers’ journeys, know the questions they might be asking, the internal buying process and the barriers to making decisions – all the things that form the basis of B2B inbound marketing.
+You still need to develop customer personas of course; it’s hard to know what and where those little tasty nuggets of information that will draw potential leads to you should be unless you understand your customers’ journeys, know the questions they might be asking at each stage, the internal buying process and the barriers to making decisions – all the things that form the basis of inbound marketing.

-But what makes B2B inbound marketing really worthwhile is twofold.
+But what makes inbound marketing really worthwhile, is twofold.

 Generating properly qualified leads has always been the tension point between marketing and sales.
-But inbound marketing supported by an automated email program provides the ability to rigorously qualify leads by progressively collecting valuable new information each time they download an additional piece of content.
+Inbound marketing can be supported by an automated email program that provides the ability to rigorously qualify leads by progressively collecting valuable new information each time they download an additional piece of content.

 Image via Flickr CC/Son of Groucho